 3. Sickness: This is one pregnancy symptom that you may have seen a million times in movies through the years.
 And no it’s not as clean as it looks in the movies.
 You cant just throw up and then getting about your business.
 Sickness can be real gruesome for some women unfortunately, and can continue throughout the day despite trying various remedies to keep nausea at bay.
 But the silver lining is that it subsides soon after the first trimester, or even earlier if you are really lucky

-4. Constipation: This is another common change many pregnant experience as they begin playing home to their foetus.
-And the blame rests on the increased intake of iron, usually one of the key supplements women need to take in order to ensure their baby's healthy growth.
+4. Constipation: This is another common change many pregnant experiences as they begin playing home to their fetus.
+And the blame rests on the increased intake of iron, usually, one of the key supplements women need to take in order to ensure their baby’s healthy growth.

 5. Skin Changes: There’s a chance you may get to experience that exquisite pregnancy glow that everyone talks about, where your face is radiant, and your skin absolutely smooth.
 However, your hormones may also turn on you and give you acne or skin discoloration.
 But remember it’s not a permanent change and your skin will return to normal once the baby arrives